wein.plus

 Cooking wine

-Wine has been used as a condiment in cooking for thousands of years.
-The Roman cook Marcus Gavius Apicius (42 BC to 47 AD), who was described by Pliny the Elder (23-79) as the "greatest of spendthrifts and gluttons", always used wine in his sauces.
-There are two diametrically opposed opinions, even among experts, about the quality of a wine intended for cooking.
-One says that a wine of the simplest kind is sufficient, the other claims top qualities for it.
-In any case, it is clear that a faulty wine must not be used for cooking.
+Wine has been used as a flavouring in cooking for thousands of years.
+The Roman chef Marcus Gavius Apicius (42 BC to 47 AD), who was described by Pliny the Elder (23-79) as the "greatest of all spenders and gluttons", always used wine in his sauces.
+There are two diametrically opposed opinions about the quality of wine for cooking, even among experts.
+One says that a wine of the simplest kind is sufficient, while the other claims top quality.
+In any case, it is clear that a faulty wine should not be used for cooking.
 In France, wines that are expressly not intended for consumption but for cooking are marketed in plastic bottles (PET).
-As a rule, these are simple wines, or surpluses from wine production.
+As a rule, these are simple wines or surpluses from wine production.

 Voices of our members